Rohini (rocket family)

+Several scientific missions with national and international participation have been conducted using the Rohini sounding rockets.

+Brief history

+On November 21, 1963, the American Nike-Apache was the first sounding rocket to launch from Thumba.
+Following that, two-stage rockets from France (Centaure) and Russia (M-100) were launched.
+In 1967, the Rohini RH-75, an ISRO variant, was launched.
+The Rohini Sounding Rocket (RSR) Programme was established in 1975 to encompass all sounding rocket operations.

 Nomenclature

 The rockets in the series are designated with the letters RH (for "Rohini"), followed by a number corresponding to the diameter (in millimetres) of the rocket.

 Series

 RH-75

 The RH-75, the first sounding rocket developed by India, It weighed 32 kg, had a diameter of 75 mm and flew 15 times between November 1967 and September 1968.

 RH-100

 The RH-100 was a single-stage solid-fuel rocket that was capable of carrying its payload up to an altitude of 55 km or more.
 When paired with a 650mm long by 40mm wide copper shaft dart used for meteorological research, it was referred to as a Menaka-I rocket.

 RH-125

 This rocket was launched on October 9, 1971, from Sriharikota.
-It was a two-stage rocket using a solid propellant, carrying a 7 kg payload to 19 km in altitude.
+It was a single-stage rocket using a solid propellant, carrying a 7 kg payload to 19 km in altitude.
 It flew twice between January 1970 and October 1971.

 It was used in testing and perfecting various techniques like staging, destruct system, separation devices and clustering.
 It was also used as a booster to the weather forecasting rockets.
 As such it was named as Menaka II which worked along with Menaka I.